treyhunner/treyhunner.github.com/source/_posts/2019-04-18-python-builtins-worth-learning.markdown

 The `breakpoint` function will drop you into [pdb][], the Python debugger.
 There are many tutorials and talks out there on PDB: here's [a short one][pdb lightning talk] and here's [a long one][pdb talk].

-This built-in function was added in Python 3.7, but if you're on older versions of Python you can get the same behavior with `import pdb ; pdb.set_trace()`.
+This built-in function was added in Python 3.7, but if you're on older versions of Python you can get the same behaviour with `import pdb ; pdb.set_trace()`.

 #### dir